Usage Tips

 How to Avoid the Clipboard Permission Pop-up

-When using the Ctrl/Cmd + V shortcut to paste in the browser, a clipboard permission pop-up may appear.
+When using Ctrl/Cmd + V to paste in the browser, a clipboard permission pop-up may appear.
+You can avoid this with the following methods:

 Use the shortcuts below to paste.
 These will not trigger Chrome's clipboard permission pop-up: